-- Instruct your solicitor to exchange contracts
+- Instruct your conveyancer to exchange

-- Completion of the exchange of contracts
+What time of day does exchange of contracts happen?

-How do solicitors lawyers exchange contracts?
+How do solicitors exchange contracts in a chain?

 What can hold up exchange of contracts?

-- Buyer or seller hesitancy
+Buyer or seller hesitancy

-- Delays with the mortgage provider
+Delays with the mortgage provider

-- Delays with third parties e.g. Local Authority searches or extensive searches
+Delays with third parties e.g. Local Authority searches or extensive searches

-- Completion of enquiries elsewhere in the chain
+Completion of enquiries elsewhere in the chain

 Disclaimer: The article above is only a rough guide to give you some idea of what is involved in an exchange of contracts.